mikechambers/dcli/src/dclisync/README.md

 # dclisync

-Command line tool for downloading and syncing Destiny 2 Crucible activity history.
+Command line tool for downloading and syncing Destiny 2 Crucible activity history to a sqlite3 database file.

+You may add and remove users via the --add and --remove flags, as well as import all clan members via the --import-group flag.

+If multiple flags are specified, they will be run in the following order: import, add, remove, sync, list

+Some options require that a Bungie API key is specified via the --api-key KEY flag, or DESTINY_API_KEY environment variable.

+You can obtain a key from [https://www.bungie.net/en/Application](https://www.bungie.net/en/Application)

-On initial run, the tool will download all Crucible activity history and data for the specified character, and store it in a [sqlite3](https://www.sqlite.org/index.html) database file.
+On initial sync, the tool will download all Crucible activity history and data for the specified players(s), and store it in a [sqlite3](https://www.sqlite.org/index.html) database file.
 On subseqent runs, it will download any new activities since the last sync.

 This provides a local sqlite3 database that contains all crucible matches and individual stats for the specified player.
 It can be used with other dcli apps, or you can make custom queries against the database.

-The app has support for storing data across multiple players and characters.
+Depending on the number of activities, the initial sync may take a couple of minutes to run for each player.
+Subsequent syncs should be much faster.

+The app will download and store all public and privsate PVP activities for all currently active characters.

 The app syncs in 3 stages: